| 56:12-29

 the record of manufacturer compliance with any settlement

 procedure decisions.
-The statistics shall be public record.
+The statistics shall be public record. b.

 A manufacturer shall provide to the division all information on